Slovene Home Guard: Background

 In April 1941, the Kingdom of Yugoslavia was invaded by the Axis powers, quickly overrun and carved up.
 Those areas of Yugoslavia that now form the country of Slovenia were annexed by Germany, Italy and Hungary.
 The Italians annexed southern Slovene territories with a population of 336,279, as the Province of Ljubljana.
-Italian occupation troops, the XI Army Corps, secured the new province, introduced fascist laws, and an Italian civilian high commissioner was appointed.
+Italian annexation troops, the XI Army Corps, secured the new province, introduced fascist laws, and an Italian civilian high commissioner was appointed.

 The influential Roman Catholic Bishop of Ljubljana, Gregorij Rožman, and in-country prewar politicians, led by Marko Natlačen, immediately expressed their willingness to collaborate with the fascist authorities, writing public letters of support for the annexation of Ljubljana Province to Italy.
 On 8 June 1941, Natlačen led Slovene politicians and industrialists to meet with Mussolini in Rome, after which they reiterated their loyalty, and started officially collaborating with the Italians in the Consulta, a supposedly consultative body, that had no power.

 Much of the prewar police force and public administration continued to work for the new Fascist authorities.